acmmm-23/CWTVLAD/README.md

 ![image](https://github.com/acmmm-23/CWTVLAD/blob/main/figs/VPR_Task.png)

 ## Introduction
-`CWTVLAD` is a PyTorch implementation for our ACM MM paper "CWTVLAD: Scale-wise Clustering-based ...".
+`CWTVLAD` is a PyTorch implementation for our ACM MM paper "Scale-wise Clustering-based Weighted...".
 It is an open-source codebase for visual place recognition.

 ## Installation
 We test this repo with Python 3.8, PyTorch 1.9.0, and CUDA 11.1.
 However, it should be runnable with recent PyTorch versions (Pytorch >= 1.1.0).